 Opinion: ‘If binge drinking is your problem, Dry January isn’t your solution’

-Dry January may feel like a worthy way to begin 2021.
+Dry January may feel like a worthy way to begin the New Year.
 But is there a dark side to giving up the booze cold turkey?

-We’re almost out of 2020, and everyone’s thoughts about New Year’s Resolutions are in full swing.
+We’re officially into 2023, and everyone’s thoughts about New Year’s Resolutions are in full swing.
 A trend that many of us have claimed for our own is Dry January — giving up the booze for 31 days, as a way to recover from the typically heavy festive season and kickstart a new year of healthy habits.

 On the face of it, Dry January is a healthy, positive step into the new year.
 What could possibly be the downside?